BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         work properly if this option is specified

     --marktemplates
-        mark selected template expansions with &&&& followed by the template name and a colon
+        mark selected template expansions with &&&& followed by template-related information, a colon and a space

+        for example, the reference template is marked by a string such as &&&&pathRef-strong:, &&&&pathRef-weak:, &&&&instanceRef-strong:,
+        &&&&instanceRef-strong-list: or enumerationRef:

+        and the list template is marked by a string such as &&&&list-unsisgnedInt: or &&&&list-IPAddress:

     --noautomodel
         disables the auto-generation, if no model element was encountered,